waggle-sensor/summer2023/Arnold/AlexABlog.md

 **July 18th 2023**
 The model works well on the test and training sets from the W083 node (90% accuracy for all three classes) which is a good early sign, but not sure how it will do on new data since there are a lot of examples so it could face the same problem as the earlier model.

+**July 19th 2023**
+Sounds like we're kind of at a dead end for the snow side of the project which is annoying but it is what it is.
+I updated the model and app on the node with the improvements I've been working on and I'm shelving the segmentation stuff since it sounds like it won't be needed.
+Moved on to working on a method to enhance images which can be useful in tasks such as the rideshare stickers since the images are so small and could lead to better predictions if upscaled.
+Had some trouble with scp but got the rideshare files from Anagha which will be useful.